 As required under Article 16 of the FCA Regulation, each TSO, in coordination with all the other TSOs in the capacity calculation region, shall develop a proposal for the splitting of long-term cross-zonal capacity in a coordinated manner between different long-term time frames within the respective region.

-This Splitting Rules Methodology shall apply to all long-term capacity as governed by the FCA Regulation only, excluding any capacity reserved for allocation in the Day Ahead or Intraday timeframes as governed by the CACM Regulation, and excluding any capacity exempted from Article 32 of Regulation (EU) 72/2009 relating to third-party access.
+This Splitting Rules Methodology shall apply to all long-term capacity as governed by the FCA Regulation only, including any capacity reserved for allocation in the Day Ahead or Intraday timeframes as governed by the CACM Regulation, and excluding any capacity exempted from Article 32 of Regulation (EU) 72/2009 relating to third-party access.

 Article 2 Definitions